-The residency's didactic program begins every year with a dedicated orientation month during July for all incoming interns.
-With only a few clinical shifts scheduled during the month to introduce them to the department, plenty of time remains to give them a proper overview of their newly chosen specialty.
-This year, interns were introduced to emergency medicine through lectures by our faculty focusing on chief complaints and BLS, ACLS, PALS & ATLS.
-Through a series of skills labs, use of high fidelity mannequins and a cadaver lab they were able to practice basic emergency medicine procedures such as suturing, slit lamp examinations and airway management.
-There was plenty of time left over to unpack boxes, learn their way around Omaha and socialize with their new classmates.
+The residency's didactic program begins every year with a dedicated orientation month during July for all incoming Interns.
+With only a few clinical shifts scheduled during the month to introduce interns to the department, plenty of time remains to give the Interns a proper overview of their newly chosen specialty.
+This year, Interns were introduced to Emergency Medicine through lectures by our faculty focusing on chief complaints and BLS, ACLS, PALS & ATLS.
+Through a series of skills labs, use of high fidelity mannequins and a cadaver lab the interns are able to practice basic emergency medicine procedures such as suturing, slit lamp examinations and airway management.
+There is plenty of time left over to unpack boxes, learn their way around Omaha and socialize with their new classmates.

-For all levels of residents and faculty, lectures are held weekly on Wednesdays.
-Didactic schedule includes monthly Grand Rounds, Resident Presentations on Mortality and Morbidity, Case Conference, Fix-It Projects, along with regular faculty and guest lecture topics.
-Journal Club is held on a regular basis either during regular Wednesday conference or in the evening at an out-of-hospital location.
+For all levels of Residents and faculty, lectures are held weekly on Thursdays.
+The didactic schedule includes monthly Grand Rounds; Resident presentations on Mortality and Morbidity, Case Conference; Small Group discussions, along with regular faculty and guest lecture topics.
+Journal Club is held monthly on Thursday evenings at one of our faculty's home.